-On the Draw panel of the Home tab, select the Polyline tool and specify a start point in the lower left hand corner of the graphical display.
+On the Draw Toolbar, select the Polyline tool and specify a start point in the lower left hand corner of the graphical display.
 In Figure 6.8, you can see the actual continuous line of data you need to specify at the command line.